niekveldhuis/Word2vec/README.md

 The [SAAO](http://oracc.org/saao) project is subdivided into 19 sub-projects according to the volumes in the SAA series.
 Each volume includes letters or documents relating to a particular king, or is devoted to a particular subject (such as divination).
 In the current output all SAAO documents are found in a single file.

 A few projects have not been included here, for a variety of reasons.
 [DCCMT](http://oracc.org/dccmt) and [RIMANUM](http://oracc.org/rimanum) are in need of updating.
-The lexical texts in [DCCLT](http://oracc.org/dcclt) do not provide a regular textual context and may therefore be less valuable for word2vec (one could argue, similarly, that the commentary texts in [CCPO](http://ccp.yale.edu) should not be included.
+The lexical texts in [DCCLT](http://oracc.org/dcclt) do not provide a regular textual context and may therefore be less valuable for word2vec (one could argue, similarly, that the commentary texts in [CCPO](http://ccp.yale.edu) should not be included).
 It might be worth adding [DCCLT](http://oracc.org/dcclt) and [DCCLT/NINEVEH](http://oracc.org/dcclt/nineveh) to see how this changes the outcomes of the analysis.

 In collecting the data from [ORACC](http://oracc.org) only lemmatized texts have been taken into account.
 For an introduction to ORACC lemmatization see the [documentation page](http://oracc.museum.upenn.edu/doc/help/lemmatising/primer/).